 It accepts a function that receives an “observer” and should return a teardown

 function.
-It’s very similar to creating an Observable in zen-observable
+It’s very similar to creating an Observable in zen-observable.

-is called lazily when a sink subscribes to the
+The function you pass to make is called lazily when a sink subscribes to the

 source you’re creating.
-The first argument observer
+The first argument observer is a tuple with two methods:

-ends the source and completes the sink
+next(value)emits a value on the sinkcomplete()ends the source and completes the sink

-The subscriber function also needs to return a teardown
+The subscriber function also needs to return a teardown function.
+This function

-is called and the source ends, or if the source
+is called when either complete() is called and the source ends, or if the source

 is being cancelled, since the sink unsubscribed.